 What Do You Need?

-You can now use the keystore you created to configure SSL in Jetty.
-Since you will have to enter the password for your keystore and certificate in the "ssl.ini" file, we recommend creating a hash from your keystore and certificate passwords first.
+You can now use the keyStore you created to configure SSL in Jetty.
+Since you will have to enter the password for your keystore and certificate in the "ssl.ini" file, we recommend creating a hash from your keystore password and certificate password first.
 You can do this as follows:

 java -cp /path/to/PDFreactor/jetty/lib/jetty-util-9.x.x.xxxxxxxxx.jar org.eclipse.jetty.util.security.Password yourPassword